algolia/docsearch/docs/src/how-does-it-work.md

 ---

-Getting up and ready with DocSearch is a straightforward process that requires a few steps: you apply, we configure the crawler for you, and you update your front-end.
+Getting up and ready with DocSearch is a straightforward process that requires a three steps: you apply, we configure the crawler for you, and you update your front-end.

 <img src="./assets/docsearch-how-it-works.png" alt="How it works" class="mt-2"/>